mfuller333/RebuildIndexesIfBloated/README.md

 ## Installation

-1. Create the `DBA` schema if needed and deploy the procedure in the database of your choice (or master if you prefer central deployment).
+1. Create the `DBA` schema if needed and deploy the procedure in the database of your choice (or Utility database if you prefer central deployment).
 2. First execution will ensure the log table exists in either the **target DB** or a central **Log DB** you specify via `@LogDatabase`.

-> Yes, you can deploy once in `master` and call it for any user database.
+> You can deploy once in a Utility and call it for any user database.
 It logs to a Utility or target DB as you prefer.

 ---